Yemen: Two shot dead at protests in Ibb and al-Baida

 His ruling General People's Congress party agreed on Saturday to a Gulf Co-operation Council (GCC) plan under which the president would hand over power to his deputy within 30 days of a deal being signed, in exchange for immunity from prosecution.

-More than 130 people have been killed by security forces and supporters of Mr Saleh since the anti-government unrest began in January.'No respite'
+More than 130 people have been killed by security forces and supporters of Mr Saleh since the anti-government unrest began in January.

 In addition to Monday's clashes in Ibb and al-Baida, dozens of people were wounded in the flashpoint city of Taiz after troops fired live rounds and tear gas at tens of thousands of people attending a protest.